 RU addressing in an HE MU PPDU

 The Type and Subtype subfields in the Frame Control field and address type (individually addressed or group addressed) of MPDUs may be different across A-MPDUs in different RUs within the same HE MU PPDU.
+Address type (individually addressed or group addressed) and address values of MPDUs may be different inside an A-MPDU in an RU intended for multiple STAs.
+In such case for constructing an A-MPDU with MPDU frames addressed to several receivers and carried in broadcast RU of an HE MU PPDU, the HE AP shall only consider those receiver STAs that set the Multi-STA Aggregation In Broadcast RU Support subfield to 1 in the HE MAC Capabilities Information field. (#CID 14092, 13080, 13081)

+NOTE: An HE AP may still consider separately transmitting an A-MPDU with only MPDU frames addressed to the STA, in a DL MU PPDU or in a DL SU PPDU for a STA that sets the Multi-STA Aggregation In Broadcast RU Support subfield to 1.
+An HE AP still considers separately transmitting an A-MPDU with only MPDU frames addressed to the STA, in a DL MU PPDU or in a DL SU PPDU for a STA that sets the Multi-STA Aggregation In Broadcast RU Support subfield to 0. (#CID 14092, 13080, 13081)

 An AP shall set one or more elements in the TXVECTOR parameter array STA_ID_LIST, which represents the list of STAs that are the recipients of the transmitted HE MU PPDU as described in 27.11.1 (STA_ID_LIST).
 A STA_ID_LIST element with a particular value shall not appear more than once in the array except is the value is 2046, which identifies an unallocated RU.
 If an AP sets the TXVECTOR parameter STA_ID_LIST to match the 11 LSBs of the AID of a non-AP STA, then the non-AP STA may disregard any non-broadcast RU as identified by other elements in the STA_ID_LIST and(#11302) any broadcast RU in the same HE MU PPDU.